varshitha-008/Furni_Flex/README.md

 ## Introduction

-Furni-Flex isfurniture brand in both home and institutional segments.
-Furni-Flex is an e-commerce website that sells furniture realted things like chairs , sofa ,tables and many more.You can buy any  furniture product from the website
+Furni-Flex is furniture brand in both home and institutional segments.
+Furni-Flex is an e-commerce website that sells furniture realted things like chairs , sofa ,tables and many more.You can buy any  furniture product from the website.

 ## Project Type